Vasily Karazin: Biography

 When Alexander I took power, Karazin began petitioning him with his views on government development, pointing out the state's need to invest in education.
 In 1802 he obtained the tsar's permission to open a university in Kharkov.
 On 1 September of that year, during a meeting of the Kharkov nobility, he gave a famous speech on the benefits of having a university, asking for voluntary donations.
 Lacking sufficient funding and academic supplies, Karazin struggled to achieve his educational priorities.
 The local elite preferred to have a military college in the city.

 On 17 January 1805, the Imperial Kharkov University was inaugurated, but Karazin did not take part in the opening ceremony, as by that time he had lost his position with the Ministry of Education.
 According to Alexander Herzen, "the colossal ideas of Karazin were downscaled to a provincial German Hochschule".
 Forced to return to his village, Karazin established a school for local children.
 In November 1808, he wrote a letter to the emperor titled On non-intervention in European affairs for which he was arrested for a second time.

 Karazin carried out a wide range of academic work.
 He was a member of seven academies and published more than 60 articles in different fields of science, primarily agriculture, pharmacology, chemistry, and physics.
 As an example of his innovative spirit, in 1810 in his village he opened the first weather station in the territory of present-day Ukraine.
+In 1811-1818 Karazin served as head of the Lharkiv Philotechnical Society.

 Karazin repeatedly voiced criticism of what he viewed as Alexander's resistance to self-government and national education in the Russian Empire.
 Karazin was the founding father of the Ministry of National Education.
 His direct confrontation with Emperor Alexander I was so public, that in 1820–21 Karazin was even imprisoned in Shlisselburg Fortress.
 After that he lived in his family estate.
 Karazin died in Nikolaev.